 Prairie Creek Redwoods State Park is located 50 miles north of Eureka, California, and 135 miles southwest of Medford, Oregon.
 The park's main campground and visitor center are located right off the Newton B. Drury Scenic Parkway, which itself branches right off of the famous 101.
 The parkway has a few winding sections, but it's relatively flat, paved, and well-maintained throughout.

 Visitors using RVs, motorhomes, and trailers need to be aware of vehicle limitations in and around the park.

-Visitors using RVs, motorhomes, and other trailers need to be aware of vehicle limitations in and around the park area.
-Major highways near the park don’t have vehicle restrictions, but access roads leading to the visitor’s center and the Elk Prairie Campground do have limitations.
+Major highways (like the 101) near the park don’t have vehicle restrictions, but access roads leading to the visitor center and the Elk Prairie Campground do have limitations.
 These roads allow a maximum motorhome length of 27 feet and a maximum trailer length of 24 feet.
-Visitors using truck campers staying at the Gold Bluffs Beach Campground need to use Davison Road to access the campground.
-Be aware that no trailers are allowed on Davison Road and vehicles more than 8 feet wide, and 24 feet long should not attempt to drive this road.
+Davison Road, which leads to the Gold Bluff Beach campground, prohibits trailer traffic.
+Vehicles more than eight feet wide and 24 feet long are also advised to avoid this road.